 - Spread out the pecan halves in a single layer on a rimmed baking sheet lined with either aluminum foil or parchment paper, and top with chunks of butter.

 - Place in your oven and bake for approximately 10 minutes.

 - Place the pecans back in the oven and continue cooking for another 10-15 minutes.
 Start tasting the pecans every 5 minutes and remove them from the oven when they are fragrant and toasted.
-(Fresh pecans full of moisture will take a little more time, older drier pecans will take less time.)

 - Add additional salt if desired and allow to cool completely.